-4. Allow Them To Free Range
+4. Allow Them to Free Range

-Chickens that are shut away from people will become more recluse and antisocial than those that live around humans and other animals.
+Chickens that are shut away from people will become more reclusive and antisocial than those that live around humans and other animals.
 Unless they’re a serious flight risk, consider letting your flock free-range about the yard.
 Talk to them, spend time with them, and get them used to your company.

 5. Warn Them

 When approaching the chicken coop or their pecking area, let them know you’re coming.
 Start to talk when you’re a short distance away and keep talking as you approach.
 Chicks don’t always pay attention to what is going on around them, and you could catch them unaware and scare them.

 When getting your flock used to spending time with you, remember that they will expect and want that level of interaction with you in the future.
 Unless you want to spend an hour every day holding and petting your chickens, you should avoid spending this much time with them in the first place.

 Friendly chicken breeds are ideal for home chicken breeders.
 They are easy to handle, although the larger breeds can be a challenge if you need to physically pick them up.
 Many breeds love to be picked up and cuddled, and most of the 18 friendly breeds listed above will get along with other chickens or birds.
 Consider the primary reason for breeding chickens and ensure that you get a breed that matches your requirements, whether you want a flock solely for pets, or you want prolific egg layers that also like to be picked up and handled.